FAQ’s

 My aim is to facilitate a non-judgemental, reflective discussion in which you have space to explore your thoughts and feelings.
 I may then encourage you to identify and access your strengths and resources, recognise the choices you have and, if you desire, to implement change.
 We are both active participants during therapy and the overall outcome also depends on your input, especially between sessions.

-I am generally available for weekday appointments, starting between 08:00 – 19:00, with some flexibility.
+I am available for weekday appointments, starting between 08:00 – 18:00 online.

-As a private practitioner I am unable to offer an emergency service.
+As a private practitioner, I am unable to offer an emergency service.
 If you need urgent support and cannot wait to book in a session, I recommend that you call The Samaritans on 116 123; free of charge from any phone.

 What are your fees?

 I offer a sliding scale of fees on an individual basis that I agree with you in advance.
 This is with the aim of making my practice accessible, whilst remaining sustainable.
-For more information about my fees, and enquiries regarding concessions, please do contact me and I will be happy to send you more information.

 I currently have spaces available within a range between £65-75 per session for individuals, and £90-100 per session for couples.

-Do you offer a free introductory call?
+Do you offer a free intro call?

-What happens after the introductory call?
+What happens after the intro call?

-After this call, if we have decided to continue together, I will email you my ‘Therapy Agreement’ which outlines the practical terms of working together, alongside my Privacy Statement, regarding GDPR.
+After this call, if we have decided to continue together, I will email you my ‘Therapy Agreement’ which outlines the practicalities of working together, alongside my Privacy Statement, regarding GDPR.
 I will also ask you for some personal details such as your DOB and GP contact details which I hold in case of emergency.
 This is all the administration that is required at the start, with the aim of clarifying the practical terms of the process before we begin.

 What happens in the first session?